 Associated to a foci sequence $F_{1} F_{2} \dots$ there is a sequence of line segments $F_{1} F_{2}, F_{2} F_{3}, \dots$ that we call the \emph{foci-chords}.
 The lines containing them are denoted by $\ell(F_{i} F_{i+1}), i=1,2,3\dots$ respectively.
 We have

-\begin{theorem} If the reflection wall is a focused ellipse or a branch of a focused hyperbola, then along a Kepler billiard trajectory, the iterated line of foci-chords $\ell(F_{1} F_{2}), \ell(F_{2} F_{3}), \dots$ are tangent to the circle $S( x_{0}, |r_{0}|)$, called the \emph{foci-caustic circle}, in which $x_{0}=x_{0}(a, R)$ and $r_{0}=r_{0}(a, R)$ are given by quadratic functions in terms of the semi major axis $a$ of the Kepler orbits and the radius $R$ of the foci-circle. \end{theorem}
+\begin{theorem} Let the reflection wall be an ellipse or a branch of a hyperbola with one focus $F$ identical to the center of the Kepler force.
+Then along a Kepler billiard trajectory, the iterated line of foci-chords $\ell(F_{1} F_{2}), \ell(F_{2} F_{3}), \dots$ are tangent to the circle $S( x_{0}, |r_{0}|)$, called the \emph{foci-caustic circle}, in which $x_{0}=x_{0}(a, R)$ and $r_{0}=r_{0}(a, R)$ are given by quadratic functions in terms of the semi major axis $a$ of the Kepler orbits and the radius $R$ of the foci-circle. \end{theorem}

-For illustration see Fig. \ref{fig:3_1}.
+For illustration, see Fig. \ref{fig:3_1}.

-Thus the iterated foci-chords satisfy the usual setting of the Poncelet porism: The line containing the foci-chords are all tangent to the foci-caustic circle and have their ends in the foci-circle.
+Thus, the iterated foci-chords satisfy the usual setting of the Poncelet porism: The line containing the foci-chords are all tangent to the foci-caustic circle and have their ends in the foci-circle.

-To proceed we distinguish cases: for the reflection boundary, we write $(\mathbf{E}), (\mathbf{P}), (\mathbf{H}_{F'}), (\mathbf{H}_{F})$ respectively for the cases of elliptic boundary, parabolic boundary, hyperbolic branch enclosing $F'$, and hyperbolic branch enclosing $F$.
-We write respectively $(\mathcal{E}), (\mathcal{H}_{F'}), (\mathcal{H}_{F})$ for orbit types: elliptic orbits, hyperbolic orbits enclosing $F'$, and hyperbolic orbits enclosing $F$.
+To proceed, we distinguish cases: for the reflection boundary, we write $(\mathbf{E}), (\mathbf{H}_{F'}), (\mathbf{H}_{F})$ respectively for the cases of elliptic boundary, hyperbolic branch enclosing $F'$, and hyperbolic branch enclosing $F$.
+We also have respectively $(\mathcal{E}), (\mathcal{H}_{F'}), (\mathcal{H}_{F})$ for orbit types: elliptic orbits, hyperbolic orbits enclosing $F'$, and hyperbolic orbits enclosing $F$.
 Note that hyperbolic orbits enclosing the empty focus $F'$ appear when the Kepler-Coulomb center is repulsive.

-The case $(P)$ is special as we know that there is a line containing all the $F_{i}'s$ along a billiard trajectory.
-Consequently the foci-chords all lie in the same line, and the notion of foci-caustic is not well-defined in this case.

-\begin{proof} We consider the case that an orbit with second focus $F_{1}$ is reflected to an orbit with second focus $F_{2}$ at the point $P_{1} \in \mathbf{K}$.
-We assume $\mathbf{K}$ is not parabolic.
+\begin{proof} We consider the case that an orbit with second focus $F_{1}$ is reflected to an orbit with second focus $F_{2}$ at the point $P_{1} \in \mathbf{K}$, where the boundary $\mathbf{K}$ is an ellipse of a hyperbolic branch.